 Watching this film by Michael Angelo Gomes, you can almost hear the wind whipping about your ears and taste the salt tang on the breeze:

 Dedham Vale and the River Stour, Suffolk/Essex

 The Stour in Suffolk could be the most celebrated river in the country after the Thames.
 Why?
-Because it features in one of Britain’s favourite artworks, The Hay Wain, painted by John Constable in 1821 – we could hardly mention Turner without also giving a nod to this iconic artist of the Romanticism movement.
+Because it features in one of Britain’s favourite artworks, The Hay Wain, painted by John Constable in 1821 – one of the most iconic artist of the Romanticism movement.

-Dedham Vale’s stout oaks, weeping willows, wildflower meadows and meandering rivers are well known to many who have never been there, thanks to landscapes painted by 18th-century artist, John Constable.
+Dedham Vale’s stout oaks, weeping willows, wildflower meadows and meandering rivers are well known to many who have never been there, thanks to landscapes painted by 18th-century artist.
 Many of his most famous works, such as The Hay Wain, The Cornfield and The Leaping Horse, depict the romantic lowland countryside and charming villages of the Stour Valley.

 Constable studied nature rather than artistic principles, often painting outside rather than working from sketches.
 Instead of enhancing and stylising his works in the manner of most contemporary artists, he sought to capture the exact colours of the countryside and fleeting effects of light and shade (which he used the Italian word chiaroscuro to describe).

-Palm Savanna’s peaceful film of Dedham Vale and the River Stour perfectly capture the romantic landscape as it is today:
+Palm Savanna's peaceful film of Dedham Vale and the River Stour perfectly captures the romantic landscape as it is today: